microsoft/WhatTheHack/062-EntraIDB2B/Student/Challenge-05.md

 _Too comfortable?
 Eager to do more?
 Try these additional challenges!_

-- Add a second app to your Azure AD tenant, choosing the language of your choice.
+- Add a second app to your Entra ID tenant, choosing the language of your choice.